husonlab/diamer1/README.md

   * took about 12m
 ### 1.3 Annotating nr
 * Running over the database
-* Add the taxon id of the MRCA of all accessions that can be found in the taxonomy
+* Add the taxon id of the LCA of all accessions that can be found in the taxonomy
 * Skip entries, that do not have an accession in the accession2taxid map
-  * 325,908,528 entries were skipped
+  * accession2taxid: 325,908,528 entries were skipped
+  * accession2taxid.FULL + dead_prot.accession2taxid:
 ## 2. Creating database k-mer index
 ### 2.1 Reading nodes, and names
 ### 2.2 Indexing
 * Reading annotated nr database and index kmers

 # Questions:
-* Faster storage for data on server?
-* How to handle missing mappings of protein accessions to taxids?
 * How to handle weired amino acid letters?

 # TODO
 * How to deal with identical protein groups?
   * Some proteins with identical protein sequences occure in different organisms (e.g. WP_012019010.1).
-  * Actually their MRCA will have to be calculated while reading in the taxonomy.
+  * Actually their LCA will have to be calculated while reading in the taxonomy.

 # Hashes